 - 87% of potential customers follow ratings/reviews

-- 7 out of 10 consumers use local business with information from social media sites
+- 7 out of 10 consumers use local businesses with information from social media sites

 - 77% of searches on mobile are followed by action within an hour

-Now you have figured out ‘WHY” is online presence important, we have come up with “HOW” can you optimize it.
+Now you have figured out ‘WHY” online presence is important, we have devised “HOW” you can optimize it.

 Here are three simple methods that help you stand apart from your competitors.
-It not only helps you grow but also increase your brand reputation.
+It not only helps you grow but also increases your brand reputation.

 Learn about these three major ways and how to get them working in tandem to bring you the most exceptional results.